-If you are in manufacturing, logistics, automotive or utilities industry, you will have a lot of infrastructure and equipment.
-It is important to maintain these equipment seamlessly to prevent incurring extensive capital expenditure due to overstocking.
+If you are in the manufacturing, logistics, automotive, or utility industry, you will have a lot of infrastructure and equipment.
+It is important to maintain this equipment seamlessly to prevent incurring extensive capital expenditure due to overstocking.
 If you analyze the data related to the maintenance lifecycle of the equipment, you can identify when the equipment will require maintenance and what could be your impending capital expenditure.
 This allows you to align your maintenance in such a way that it reduces costs and prevents expensive downtime.

 - Quality Control

-If you want your customers to have a superior experience and reduce operational expenses, you need to maintain superior quality of products and services.
-Low quality products and services adversely affect customer satisfaction and revenues.
-It increases your costs related to repairs, warranty and customer support.
+If you want your customers to have a superior experience and reduce operational expenses, you need to maintain the superior quality of products and services.
+Low-quality products and services adversely affect customer satisfaction and revenues.
+It increases your costs related to repairs, warranty, and customer support.
 Your business can use predictive analysis in big data to find quality-related issues before they become too big and expensive to manage.